Gypsy and Traveller caravan count: quality report

 Section 101 of the Housing (Wales) Act 2014 requires Local Authorities to carry out an assessment of the accommodation needs of Gypsies and Travellers residing in or resorting to their area.

-The draft Anti-Racist Wales Action Plan (2021) outlines a strategy for an actively anti-racist Wales.
+The draft Anti-Racist Wales Action Plan (2022) outlines a strategy for an actively anti-racist Wales.
 Gypsy, Roma and Traveller communities are affected by this due to their status as a protected characteristic group under the 2010 Equality Act.
 It is outlined in the plan that by 2030 the voices of these communities will have been heard and acted on.
-Another goal outlined in this action plan is “To recognise that safe, culturally appropriate accommodation is necessary in order for individuals to flourish in other parts of their lives and to address the lack of site provision and poor quality of Gypsy and Traveller accommodation in Wales”.
+The action plan recognises “that safe, culturally appropriate accommodation is necessary in order for individuals to flourish in other parts of their lives and to address the lack of site provision and poor quality of Gypsy and Traveller accommodation in Wales” and commits to a number of actions including reviewing current funding for Gypsy and Traveller sites, redrafting guidance and commission a pilot programme to provide independent advice to those seeking to develop private sites.

 The caravan count does not estimate the number of Gypsy and Travellers in need of sites.
 Evidence suggests that many people identifying as ‘Gypsy or Irish Travellers’ live in homes that are not mobile structures.